 Let the ham rest for about 5 minutes before slicing.
 Serve warm and enjoy your perfectly glazed orange maple air fryer ham.

-Meal prepping air fryer ham is a fantastic way to streamline your week, giving you a flavourful, ready-to-go protein that pairs well with a variety of dishes.
-The baked ham offers a versatile base that’s easy to portion out, making it a meal prep staple for balanced meals with your favourite carbs like a Potato Salad or Mediterranean Pasta Salad and colourful veggies such as my Asparagus Cranberry Salad.
+The baked ham offers a versatile base that's easy to portion out, making it a meal prep staple for balanced meals with your favourite carbs like a Potato Salad or Mediterranean Pasta Salad and colourful veggies such as my BBQ Mediterranean Veg Salad.

 Reheating